mariuslarsson/homework-BED-2056/README.md

 After you've been invited to modify this repository, clone it as we did in class (or see lecture notes).
 You will then create a **new** Rmarkdown document (.Rmd) which you will place in the **submissions** folder.
 The name of the .Rmd document should be `git_submission_your_name.Rmd`.
 The .Rmd document should contain the following:

 ```
+- Set echo in opts_chunk to FALSE
-- Create a plot of something interesting or something random.
+- A plot of something interesting or something random.
 It doesn't really matter as long as you create a plot of some data.
 You can modify and style it as much or as little as you like.
 - In 1-2 sentences either above or bellow the plot, explain what the plot shows.
+- Create a new **line** plot with something different than the previous.
+This must be a line plot.
+- Change the size of this plot in the chunk options using fig.height and fig.width
+- In 1-2 sentences either above or bellow the plot, explain what the plot shows.
+- Create separate sections for each plot
 - title: "Mandatory homework assignment submission"
 - author: "your name"
 ```